 These pilots enabled significant improvements to be made to the methodology, and facilitated later analysis and publications of improvement projects.
 “The piloting of adjustments to the CVAs' operation, which has enabled improvements to the participatory mechanism, including enhancing efficiency through improved monitoring of public works, accountability through strengthening communities, and transparency through standardised methodology...
 Based on an initial strategy paper and a monitoring framework, a set of analyses have been prepared, including a 'Report on Participatory Planning in Colombia” and “Strengths and Weaknesses of Participatory Mechanisms'.”
 These papers were used to improve the design of the CVAs' methodology and provide inputs for the preparation of the “Sub-national Institutional Strengthening” Project."

-Colombia already had a legal framework supporting citizen participation, and funding from the World Bank and other international institutions gave the programme its necessary financing.
+Colombia already had a legal framework supporting community participation, and funding from the World Bank and other international institutions gave the programme its necessary financing.

 The programme receive substantial external funding: “A USD700,000 grant from the GPF helped the Government of Colombia to efficiently and transparently distribute public funds".
 It also received additional funding from the Latin America and the Caribbean (LAC) Public Sector Group at the World Bank, and a grant from Princeton University.

 CVAs are managed by the DNP, which implements them through a decentralised approach involving local government, local communities, and the private sector.